seru71/polonez-project/README.md

 ---

+This project is funded by NCN Polonez grant no 2016/23/P/NZ2/04251.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 665778.

 ![eu](img/eu_logo.jpg)
 ![ncn](img/ncn_logo.png)